 3. What are the types of diabetes?

-Type 1 diabetes: Type 1 diabetes is caused when immune system attacks & destroys the insulin-producing cells in pancreas.
+Type 1 diabetes: Type 1 diabetes is caused when immune system attacks & destroys the insulin-producing cells in the pancreas.
 As a result little or no insulin is released into the body which results in sugar level builds up in the blood instead of being used as energy.
 Patients with type 1 diabetes have to take insulin injection for the rest of their lives.

-Type 2 diabetes: This occurs when body properly can’t use insulin or does not make enough insulin.
+Type 2 diabetes: This occurs when the body properly can’t use insulin or does not make enough insulin.
 As a result, sugar level increases in the blood instead of being used as energy.
 About 90 percent of people with diabetes have type 2 diabetes.